 The chances of your child sewing the same project over and over again are very high.
 Once they find something they like, it’s hard to make them change their minds.
 Isn’t it?
 But in this case, it’s a habit they can use to their advantage.

 With comfort, comes confidence.
-Also, making the same pattern makes room for improvements.
+Also, making the same pattern makes room for improvement.
 So the results might vary each time.

 So these are the 5 easy ways to teach your kid to sew.

-And if you have any more such tips to offer, please do so.
+And if you have more such tips, please do so.
 You might be more experienced than me in this department.
 So a little help from you can go a long way!

 About the author: